“The Falls at Kaaterskill” by Thomas Cole

 “The Falls at Kaaterskill” is an oil on canvas painting by the Hudson River School artist, Thomas Cole, from 1826.
 Cole’s work is known for its realistic, yet romanticized depictions of untamed and wild American scenery.
 He wanted to portray and document the beauty of these landscapes before they disappeared from rapid industrialization and deforestation.
 Cole preferred straight landscapes, but when he did include figures, they were dominated by the grandeur of the surrounding landscape, such as in this piece here.

 In this painting, Cole depicts the Kaaterskill Falls in upstate New York.
 There is a wall of striated stone over which a series of waterfalls pass before entering the stream below.
 Trees line the top and sides of the view.
 This is a dramatic picture.
 Dark skies above cast a shadow over half the scene, with the other half illuminated by spots of sunlight shown with bright and saturated color.
-A solitary figure is painted into the landscape, a Native American.
+A solitary figure is painted into the landscape, an indigenous American.
 He stands, holding his spear, silhouetted by the shadow behind him.
 The sun passes through the mist of the falls, but not before creating a subtle rainbow to the left of the figure.
 The deciduous trees exhibit their autumn colors of red and orange while the evergreen trees remain steadfast in their green.
 Cole’s signature dead trees and limbs are represented along the bottom of the canvas by several trees standing and strewn across the path of the water.

 Cole, like most people, first heard of Kaaterskill Falls in Washington Irving’s story, Rip Van Winkle, published in 1819.
 The main character, Rip, encountered the falls after waking up from his long sleep.
 While searching out the amphitheater where he encountered strange little men the night before, Rip Van Winkle instead found this: